containers/buildah/docs/buildah-build.1.md

 values for $GOOS and $GOARCH at https://golang.org/doc/install/source#environment, and can also be found by running `go tool dist list`.

-While `buildah bud` is happy to use base images and build images for any platform that exists, `RUN` instructions will not be able to succeed without the help of emulation provided by packages like `qemu-user-static`.
+The `buildah build` command allows building images for all Linux architectures, even non-native architectures.
+When building images for a different architecture,  the `RUN` instructions require emulation software installed on the host provided by packages like `qemu-user-static`.
+Note: it is always preferred to build images on the native architecture if possible.

 **NOTE:** The `--platform` option may not be used in combination with the `--arch`, `--os`, or `--variant` options.